 Dr. Mary Frances Berry

 Berry was born in Nashville, Tennessee, where she attended public schools.
-She earned bachelors and master's degrees at Howard University, a doctorate in history from the University of Michigan, and the jurist doctor degree from the University of Michigan Law School.
+She earned bachelor's and master's degrees at Howard University, a doctorate in history from the University of Michigan, and a jurist doctorate degree from the University of Michigan Law School.
 She is a member of the Bar of the District of Columbia.

-She was a Vice Chair of the Civil Rights Commission in 1980-82, and has been a Commissioner since that time.
-From 1990-91, Dr. Berry was the president of the Organization of American Historians.
+She was a Vice Chair of the Civil Rights Commission from 1980-82 and has been a Commissioner since that time.
+From 1990-91, Dr. Berry was the Organization of American Historians' president.
 Dr. Berry is the Geraldine R. Segal Professor of American Social Thought and Professor of History at the University of Pennsylvania, Philadelphia, Pennsylvania.
 Mary Frances Berry became Chairperson of the U.S. Commission on Civil Rights on November 19, 1993.
 An Independent, she was reappointed to the Commission by the President in January 1999.

 University of Pennsylvania